UF Health Shands Hospital is rated by U.S. News & World Report as one of the nation's top hospitals for TAVR.

-Transcatheter aortic valve replacement (TAVR) is surgery to replace the aortic valve.
+Transcatheter aortic valve replacement (TAVR) is part of the heart and vascular care medical specialty, and it is surgery to replace the aortic valve.
 It is used to treat older adults who aren't healthy enough for regular valve surgery.

 The aorta is a large artery that carries blood from your heart to the rest of your body.
 Blood flows out of your heart and into the aorta through a valve.
 This valve is called the aortic valve.
 It opens up so blood can flow out.
 It then closes, keeping blood from flowing backwards.